Homeschool Program for Auditory Processing Disorder

 Our treatment for auditory processing disorder

-While Gemm Learning’s homeschool programs are particularly strong in targeting auditory processing-related reading and learning difficulties, because they work at a fundamental level they also help learning issues that homeschool parents struggle to find help for, including attention stamina and focus, expressive and receptive language — listening skills — and study habits.
+Gemm Learning’s homeschool programs are particularly helpful for reading difficulties.
+However, because they work at a fundamental level they also help learning issues that homeschool parents struggle to find help for, including attention stamina and focus, expressive and receptive language — listening skills — and study habits.
 Our program is also popular for homeschool autistic children.